seqeralabs/tower-cli/USAGE.md

 ## Pipelines

-A Pipeline is composed of a workflow repository, launch parameters, and a Compute Environment.
+A pipeline consists of a workflow repository, launch parameters, and a Compute Environment.
 Pipelines are used to define pre-configured workflows in a Workspace.

 ### Adding a Pipeline